ESET Dynamic Threat Defense (EDTD) FAQ - operation, security, and privacy

 Any file can be analyzed by ESET Dynamic Threat Defense.
 However, only samples that can harm a computer or contain or can download malicious content are automatically sent for analysis.
 So we specify that executables, scripts, and documents are supported (also in case they are stored in an archive).

-The available OS are Windows 10, Windows 7, and Windows XP.
-The analysis starts on one, where the sample has highest chance to do harmful actions.
+ESET Dynamic Threat Defense works on all operating systems supported by ESET security products.
+The analysis starts on the operating system, where the sample has highest chance to do harmful actions.
 It's not possible to define this parameter manually.

 When ESET Dynamic Threat Defense is not available, notifications about its protection status will be displayed in the Status Overview section in ESET Security Management Center.